takanoriyanagitani/rs-find-missing/README.md

 # rs-find-missing

-Finds texts from a small text(file) which are not found in a larger text(stdin)
+Finds texts from stdin not found in a (small) file